SenseiOfficial/Nana-Remix-Updated/README.md

 ## Community

 ~Have questions about Nana or facing issues?
-Join [Nana Support](https://t.me/NanaBotSupport) and our friendly community will answer you some questions.
+Join [Nana Support](https://t.me/nanarexixupdatedchat) and our friendly community will answer you some questions.

 <a href="https://t.me/nanarexixupdatedchat"><img src="https://img.shields.io/badge/Join-Telegram%20Channel-red.svg?logo=Telegram"></a>
 <a href="https://t.me/nanaremixupdated"><img src="https://img.shields.io/badge/Join-Telegram%20Group-blue.svg?logo=telegram"></a>

-    Contact [Sensei_nex](https://t.me/nex_nex_nexu) on telegram if you have any queries reagrding bug fixes or anything . feel free to contact
+    ~ Contact [Sensei_nex](https://t.me/nex_nex_nexu)on telegram if you have any queries reagrding bug fixes or anything . feel free to contact anytime .

 ### Credits